 - Do not use your horn unless necessary.

 - Do not make eye contact with aggressive drivers, and give them as much room as you can.

 Some of the common reasons for aggressive driving include fighting over parking spots, being cut off, not being allowed to pass, getting ‘the finger,’ annoyance at excessive honking, and being tailgated.

 If you are ever in an accident with an aggressive driver and are injured, do not engage in any way with the other driver.
 Call 911 and stay in your vehicle.
-After the police arrive and the scene is secure, consider calling a Georgia personal injury attorney.
+After the police arrive and the scene is secure, consider calling a personal injury attorney.

-Get Legal Help from a Georgia Personal Injury Attorney Today
+Get Legal Help from an Attorney Today

 Were you or a loved one injured by an aggressive driver?
 The Mann Law Firm is experienced in helping Macon and Middle Georgia citizens who have suffered serious personal injuries due to the recklessness of aggressive drivers.
 Our experienced car accident attorneys can help you to obtain the compensation you deserve for your medical bills, lost earnings, and pain and suffering.
 Please call us today at 478-742-3381.